×

 Swot Analysis of "Parfums Cacharel de L'OrA?al 1997-2007: Decoding and Revitalizing a Classic Brand" written by Pierre Chandon, Rowell Nicholas, Klaus Wertenbroch includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Cacharel Identity facing as an external strategic factors.
 Some of the topics covered in Parfums Cacharel de L'OrA?al 1997-2007: Decoding and Revitalizing a Classic Brand case study are - Strategic Management Strategies, Professional transitions and Sales & Marketing.

-Some of the macro environment factors that can be used to understand the Parfums Cacharel de L'OrA?al 1997-2007: Decoding and Revitalizing a Classic Brand casestudy better are - – digital marketing is dominated by two big players Facebook and Google, increasing transportation and logistics costs, cloud computing is disrupting traditional business models, increasing energy prices, customer relationship management is fast transforming because of increasing concerns over data privacy, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing household debt because of falling income levels, talent flight as more people leaving formal jobs, increasing inequality as vast percentage of new income is going to the top 1%, etc
+Some of the macro environment factors that can be used to understand the Parfums Cacharel de L'OrA?al 1997-2007: Decoding and Revitalizing a Classic Brand casestudy better are - – geopolitical disruptions, there is backlash against globalization, increasing commodity prices, increasing transportation and logistics costs, cloud computing is disrupting traditional business models, technology disruption, increasing energy prices, talent flight as more people leaving formal jobs, customer relationship management is fast transforming because of increasing concerns over data privacy, etc

 12 Hrs